Skip to main content

 About Cinque Terre

 Cinque Terre National Park protects 3,868 hectares of dramatically terraced Mediterranean coastline in eastern Liguria, encompassing five iconic coastal villages (Monterosso, Vernazza, Corniglia, Manarola, Riomaggiore) and their surrounding landscape of ancient stone-walled vineyards clinging to precipitous slopes.
-Established in 1999 and recognized as a UNESCO World Heritage Site, it is Italy's smallest national park by area but among its most visited, preserving a cultural landscape where a thousand years of human ingenuity transformed impossible terrain into productive agricultural terraces.
+[1] Established on 6 October 1999, it is Italy's smallest national park by area but among its most visited.
+[2] The area is recognized as a UNESCO World Heritage Cultural Landscape, preserving a cultural landscape where a thousand years of human ingenuity transformed impossible terrain into productive agricultural terraces.

 Wildlife Ecosystems